AllTrails vs Komoot — Which Hiking App Is Best For You?

 Pros and cons for Komoot

-Turn-by-turn navigation: A real pro of Komoot is its turn-by-turn navigation.
+Turn-by-turn navigation: A real pro of Komoot, that AllTrails does not have, is its turn-by-turn navigation.
 Once on the route, the app will verbally guide you around every twist and turn.
 This is great for trails where the path isn’t so clear or for runners/cyclists who can’t keep stopping to check the map — just plug in your earphones and go.
+This is a Premium feature only, though.

-Discover tab: Komoot’s Discover tab is nice for finding future hiking inspiration with collections such as “Spellbinding hikes in the South Lake District.”
+Collections: Komoot’s Collections feature is nice for finding future hiking inspiration, with collections such as “Spellbinding hikes in the South Lake District.”
+You can also create your own Collections in Komoot’s Premium version.

 AllTrails vs Komoot features